WMD-group/xtalmet/README.md

 However, while these models have become increasingly sophisticated, their evaluation metrics have remained largely unchanged since the seminal work of Xie et al [1] and Zeni et al [2].
 To effectively guide model development, these evaluation metrics must also continue to improve.
 We aim to refine two primary metrics, uniqueness and novelty, by revising the underlying distance function used to compare crystal structures.
+Additionally, we introduce a method for continuously measuring the stability of crystals.

 [1] Tian Xie et al. Crystal diffusion variational autoencoder for periodic material generation.
 International Conference on Learning Representations 2022.